FAIRplus/the-fair-cookbook/content/recipes/reusability/provenance_matched.md

 CamFlow also concerns itself with a informatics system audit and as obvious from its design, is meanly focused on the security of Linux based systems.
 The CamFlow framework is highly configurable and allows `profiles` to be defined.
 This is a very low level solution and its use remains the confines to information security specialists.
 ```

-While this tool is probably of limited use to Life Sciences and bioinformat (URL_TO_INSERT_TERM_7492 https://fairsharing.org/search?recordType=model_and_format) ics applications, we mention it for two reasons:
+While this tool is probably of limited use to Life Sciences and bioinformat (URL_TO_INSERT_TERM_5937 https://fairsharing.org/search?recordType=model_and_format) ics applications, we mention it for two reasons:
-* it provides one of the first example of an implementation (even if very basic) making use of the W3C Prov-O model (URL_TO_INSERT_TERM_7493 https://fairsharing.org/search?recordType=model_and_format) .
+* it provides one of the first example of an implementation (even if very basic) making use of the W3C Prov-O model (URL_TO_INSERT_TERM_5938 https://fairsharing.org/search?recordType=model_and_format) .
-* it provides an insight on how computational tool can deal with provenance informat (URL_TO_INSERT_TERM_7494 https://fairsharing.org/search?recordType=model_and_format) ion in ways which allow assessing
+* it provides an insight on how computational tool can deal with provenance informat (URL_TO_INSERT_TERM_5939 https://fairsharing.org/search?recordType=model_and_format) ion in ways which allow assessing
 systems health from a security point of view.

 ### Computational workflows and Provenance information:

-As seen when introducing the W3C Provenance Data Model (URL_TO_INSERT_TERM_7495 https://fairsharing.org/search?recordType=model_and_format)  (URL_TO_INSERT_RECORD_7497 https://fairsharing.org/FAIRsharing.36c7ea)  and Provenance Ontology (URL_TO_INSERT_TERM_7496 https://fairsharing.org/search?recordType=terminology_artefact) , three key entities are necessary to
+As seen when introducing the W3C Provenance Data Model (URL_TO_INSERT_TERM_5940 https://fairsharing.org/search?recordType=model_and_format)  (URL_TO_INSERT_RECORD-NAME_5942 https://fairsharing.org/FAIRsharing.36c7ea)  and Provenance Ontology (URL_TO_INSERT_TERM_5941 https://fairsharing.org/search?recordType=terminology_artefact) , three key entities are necessary to
-record and track lineage informat (URL_TO_INSERT_TERM_7498 https://fairsharing.org/search?recordType=model_and_format) ion:
+record and track lineage informat (URL_TO_INSERT_TERM_5943 https://fairsharing.org/search?recordType=model_and_format) ion:

 - The Entity the origin of which we are concerned with.
 - The Activity which resulted in the creation of the Entity
 - The Agent which performed the Activity aforementioned.

-Because the PRO (URL_TO_INSERT_RECORD_7500 https://fairsharing.org/FAIRsharing.3e88d6)  (URL_TO_INSERT_RECORD_7501 https://fairsharing.org/FAIRsharing.4ndncv) V model (URL_TO_INSERT_TERM_7499 https://fairsharing.org/search?recordType=model_and_format)  is domain agnostic and very generic, it can be either applied as is, to any situation
+Because the PROV model (URL_TO_INSERT_TERM_5944 https://fairsharing.org/search?recordType=model_and_format)  is domain agnostic and very generic, it can be either applied as is, to any situation
 or it can also be extended and specialized to suit a particular domain on knowledge.
-To give an example, tracking provenance informat (URL_TO_INSERT_TERM_7502 https://fairsharing.org/search?recordType=model_and_format) ion in the field of bioinformat (URL_TO_INSERT_TERM_7503 https://fairsharing.org/search?recordType=model_and_format) ics shares features with provenance
+To give an example, tracking provenance informat (URL_TO_INSERT_TERM_5945 https://fairsharing.org/search?recordType=model_and_format) ion in the field of bioinformat (URL_TO_INSERT_TERM_5946 https://fairsharing.org/search?recordType=model_and_format) ics shares features with provenance
 tracking as used in manufacturing, but it also has a number of specific features.
-In the field of bioinformat (URL_TO_INSERT_TERM_7504 https://fairsharing.org/search?recordType=model_and_format) ics, where computational pipelines, known as workflows, are assembled to process ever larger
+In the field of bioinformat (URL_TO_INSERT_TERM_5947 https://fairsharing.org/search?recordType=model_and_format) ics, where computational pipelines, known as workflows, are assembled to process ever larger
 datasets on high performance computing infrastructure and cloud infrastructure, having the ability to access data
 lineage matters for a number for reasons, such as:

-- audit and trail tasks for regulator (URL_TO_INSERT_RECORD_7505 https://fairsharing.org/FAIRsharing.ey49c6) y compliance, where every step of the data processing needs to be documented for submission.
+- audit and trail tasks for regulatory compliance, where every step of the data processing needs to be documented for submission.
 - resource optimization and energy savings (e.g. should a workflow be executed again or not)

-It is those features which have been the focus of an extension as part of the work on computational biology workflows with CWL (URL_TO_INSERT_RECORD_7506 https://fairsharing.org/FAIRsharing.8y5ayx) Prov {footcite}`10.1093/gigascience/giz095`, and which we will now cover.
+It is those features which have been the focus of an extension as part of the work on computational biology workflows with CWLProv {footcite}`10.1093/gigascience/giz095`, and which we will now cover.

 #### Example of CWLProv document

-The infobox below shows an example of CWL (URL_TO_INSERT_RECORD_7509 https://fairsharing.org/FAIRsharing.8y5ayx) Prov RDF (URL_TO_INSERT_RECORD_7508 https://fairsharing.org/FAIRsharing.p77ph9)  document which details how provenance informat (URL_TO_INSERT_TERM_7507 https://fairsharing.org/search?recordType=model_and_format) ion about the execution
+The infobox below shows an example of CWLProv RDF (URL_TO_INSERT_RECORD-ABBREV_5949 https://fairsharing.org/FAIRsharing.p77ph9)  document which details how provenance informat (URL_TO_INSERT_TERM_5948 https://fairsharing.org/search?recordType=model_and_format) ion about the execution
-of CWL (URL_TO_INSERT_RECORD_7510 https://fairsharing.org/FAIRsharing.8y5ayx)  coded workflow may be represented.
+of CWL (URL_TO_INSERT_RECORD-ABBREV_5950 https://fairsharing.org/FAIRsharing.8y5ayx)  coded workflow may be represented.
 This document is take from the [CWLProv github repository](https://github.com/common-workflow-language/cwlprov/blob/main/prov.md).
 Such documents are generated and consumed by a feasibility demonstrator tool such as [CWLtool]()